ckkdev/bottle-test/README.md

 ## License

-This application is licensed under the [MIT License](LICENSE).
+This application is licensed under the [Apache](LICENSE).
 Feel free to use, modify, and distribute it as you like.